Table of Contents

 Goals of Organisational Development

-2) Makes work processes faster and more effective
+2) Efficient Processes: Makes daily tasks faster and more effective by removing delays and improving workflows.

-5) Helps managers lead teams with confidence and fairness
+5) Confident Leadership: Helps managers lead teams with clarity, fairness, and stronger decision-making.

 Key Characteristics of Organisational Development